ZhongkuiMa/torchonnx/README.md

 ## What We Do? 🔥

-I know there are some tools out there to convert ONNX models to PyTorch models, and I appreciate their efforts 🙌.
+> We know there are some tools out there to convert ONNX models to PyTorch models, and we appreciate their efforts 🙌.
 But let’s be real — most of them fall short in terms of performance and ease of use.
 The most well-known tool, [onnx2pytorch](https://github.com/Talmaj/onnx2pytorch), is great but... its code isn’t optimized for performance, and it often makes the process unnecessarily complicated.

-For example, the `forward` method still iterates over **all ONNX nodes** instead of just using the PyTorch model!
+> For example, the `forward` method still iterates over **all ONNX nodes** instead of just using the PyTorch model!
 It’s more of a **decorator** for the ONNX model than a true PyTorch model.
 And don’t even get me started on the inefficiencies when converting the ONNX model’s initializers to PyTorch tensor parameters.

+But we don't expect to do that thing!
+We want to make a "complier" that converts ONNX models to a PyTorch module file.
+We want to make it **simple**, **clean**, and **efficient**! 🚀

 ## Features

-So, I decided to take matters into my own hands and build a tool that converts ONNX models to PyTorch models **efficiently** and **effectively**. 💥
+So, we decided to take matters into my own hands and build a tool that converts ONNX models to PyTorch models **efficiently** and **effectively**. 💥

 Here’s the simple and powerful idea: we’ll convert the ONNX model into **two files**: